Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Point mutations involve changes to individual nucleotides and represent the smallest scale of genetic change.
-Their effects depend entirely on how the single base change impacts the codon and resulting amino acid.
+Their effects depend entirely on how the single base change impacts the codon and the resulting amino acid.

-Compare: Aneuploidy vs. Polyploidy—both involve wrong chromosome numbers, but aneuploidy affects individual chromosomes ( or ) while polyploidy involves complete extra sets (, ).
+Compare: Aneuploidy vs. Polyploidy.
+Both involve wrong chromosome numbers, but aneuploidy affects individual chromosomes ( or ) while polyploidy involves complete extra sets (, ).
 Aneuploidy questions often focus on human genetic disorders; polyploidy questions typically involve plant genetics or speciation.

 | Concept | Best Examples |